quoid/userscripts/README.md

 - `cmd + s` to save changes to the editor
 - hinting is automatic, you can use the shortcut `ctrl + spacebar` to toggle hinting manually
 - your code is saved into `localStorage` of the extension, if you clear the `localStorage` of your browser, you will remove your saved code
-- you can click the download icon to save your scripts locally
+- you can click the download icon to save your script file locally

 ## Why?

 With the depreciation of `.safariextz` style extension in Safari 12, I wanted a way to quickly and easily create some "quality of life" userscripts.
-Since it's no longer possible to create and signed, even personal, `.safariextz` extensions, I needed a new way to dynamically create userscripts.
+Since it's no longer possible to create and sign, even personal, `.safariextz` extensions, I needed a new way to dynamically create userscripts.

 There are other userscripts editors/managers for other browsers, and even good ones for Safari, but I wanted something very simple and *open-source*.